message/iata/IT.md

 - This does not apply to:
 - nationals of Italy residing in Italy since before 29 April 2021;
 - nationals of Italy registered with the A.I.R.E.
-4. Passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a> .
+4. Passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a>
-5. Passengers arriving in Puglia must present a completed health declaration form upon arrival.
-The form can be obtained at <a href="https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus">https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus</a> .
-6. Until 30 July 2021, passengers must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
+5. Until 30 July 2021, passengers must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
 The test result must be in English, French, Italian or Spanish.
 - This does not apply to:
 - passengers arriving from Andorra, Austria, Bangladesh, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, French Guiana, French West Indies, Germany, Gibraltar, Greece, Hungary, Iceland, India, Ireland, Israel, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, USA, United Kingdom or Vatican City (Holy See);
 - military personnel;
 - passengers younger than 6 years;
-- more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a> .
+- more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a>
-7. Until 30 July 2021, passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, French Guiana, French West Indies, Germany, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland must have:
+6. Until 30 July 2021, passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, French Guiana, French West Indies, Germany, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland must have:
 - a negative COVID-19 antigen or molecular test taken at most 48 hours before arrival; or
 - a COVID-19 recovery certificate; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.